You are here

 Myth #7 – The Food Stamps Program is rife with fraud and abuse.

 False: Since the introduction of the EBT card system, fraud in the Food Stamps Program has reached an all-time low.
-Ninety-eight percent of food stamp benefits now go to households that are found eligible under very strict rules.
-At last count (2005), only 4.56 percent of food stamps benefits were found to be overpaid, down more than a third from six years earlier .
+98 percent of food stamp benefits now go to households that are found eligible under very strict rules.
+At last count (2005), only 4.56 percent of food stamps benefits were found to be overpaid, down more than a third from six years earlier.
 At the same time, 1.28 percent were found to be underpaid!
-Two thirds of all improper payments were found to be the fault of the caseworker, not the individual .
+Two thirds of all improper payments were found to be the fault of the caseworker, not the individual.

 Myth #8 – Fingerprinting applicants prevents fraud and abuse.

 False: There in no evidence that fingerprinting food stamps applicants reduces fraud.
-However, it does increase the cost of the program’s administration and is known to humiliate applicants, which is why only four states still have this regressive policy: California, Arizona, Texas and New York.
+However, it does increase the cost of the program’s administration and is known to humiliate applicants, which is why only three states still have this regressive policy: California, Arizona, and Texas.

 Myth #9 – Food stamps benefits go to illegal immigrants.